Balkaneros91/roll-the-dice/README.md

 ### Solved Bugs

-I came accross few issues and bugs while creating the script.js but I took the good advise my mentor gave me after the first project and made sure to have enough time to coding and play around with this second project.
-By spending more time on googeling and asking for a guidance I successfully resolve those.
+I came across a few issues and bugs while creating the script.js but I took the good advice my mentor gave me after the first project and made sure to have enough time to code and play around with this second project.
+By spending more time on googling and asking for guidance I successfully resolve those.

 Some of the bugs I came accross and fixed: